 Storage

-Leftover Frikadellen can be kept in the refrigerator for several days.
+Leftover German meatballs can be kept in the refrigerator for several days.
 They also freeze extremely well.
 I usually double the recipe and freeze half of the fully cooked patties.
 This is the perfect dinner if you are not in the mood to cook and is a way cheaper and better alternative to fast food.

 Top Tip